Gratian: Senior augustus

+On 16 January 383 Theodosius made his son Arcadius co-emperor, evidently without Gratian's approval as he never recognized the promotion on his coinage.
+Within the same year, Gratian's wife Constantia died, and he remarried to Laeta.
+Both marriages remained childless.

+Gratian alienated the army by his favouritism towards his Alan deserters, whom he made his bodyguards and to whom he gave military commands and allowing them to perform human sacrifices to Ares.
+Other criticisms of his behavior were that he surrounded himself with bad company and neglected the affairs of state, preferring to have fun.
+Vegetius reports that Gratian allowed soldiers to lay aside the armour and the helmet.

 In the summer of 383 Gratian was again at war with the Alamanni in Raetia.
-Gratian alienated the army by his favouritism towards his Alan deserters, whom he made his bodyguards and to whom he gave military commands.
-This favouritism towards former enemies and the paganism of the Alans angered Gratian's Christian army.
-By 383 the Roman general Magnus Maximus had raised the standard of revolt in Britain and invaded Gaul with a large army.
-Magnus Maximus, who had served under the comes Theodosius and had won a victory over the Picts in 382, was proclaimed augustus and crossed the channel, encamping near Paris.
-There, his forces encountered Gratian, but much of the latter's army defected to this usurper, forcing Gratian to flee.
+Shortly after, the Roman general Magnus Maximus had raised the standard of revolt in Britain and invaded Gaul with a large army.
+Maximus, who had served under the comes Theodosius and had won a victory over the Picts in 382, was proclaimed augustus and crossed the channel, encamping near Paris.
+There, his forces encountered Gratian, but much of the latter's army defected to the usurper, forcing Gratian to flee.